BalderasBa/itexc-jr-dev-technical-test/README.md

 -First I create the React app and initial it with my needs.
 I'll add TypeScript after end creating codes.
 I was wondering if it was possible to install Bootstrap to create the Accordion, Carousel and Cards ?

-## -> So I'll code it
+## -> So I'll code everything without using any librarie because it wasn't mentioned in the test descreption.

 -SCSS: code I'll used VS code extention compiler to compile it to css.

--icons: I used the delivred icons in figma file
+-icons: I used the delivred icons in figma file.

 # 1- I created the skeltton of the page with its styling
 # 2- I make it responsive